RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 Analysis code for multidimensional SIDIS Analysis of CLAS12 data

+## To-do List (General)
+This list will be updated as items are completed.
+Items here may not always relate to the code in the Github repository.
+- [ ] Run Q2-xB bins and z-pT bins separately in the same way that the 4D bins are run
+    * want to see the evolution of the multi-dimensional bin migration as more dimensions are considered
+- [ ] Add a 5D bin option which includes phi_t (may want to run in the "bin_migration_V4" version of the code to give more options to the number of phi_t bins)
+* On the Poster for GRC:
+    - [x] Add section which describes the event/reaction being studied
+        - [x] Particles involved
+        - [x] Cuts used to ensure SIDIS event
+        - [x] Where are the particles being detected (answer: the forward detector)
+        - [x] Show definition of phi_t
+    - [x] Merge existing "Background" and "Motivations" sections into one section
+    - [x] The equations showing the bin volume dependance towards the cross-section belongs in a separate section
+        * That equation denotes the experimental way of measuring the cross-section
+        - [x] **Make a section which describe how I will handle the data experimentally**
+            - [x] Introduce Acceptance/Bin Migration concepts here (?)
+                * Note how this makes the MC data important to analyze
+    - [x] **Show comparison between data and MC**
+        - [x] Start with Q2-xB binning (One 2D histogram of Q2 vs xB plus two 1D histograms of both variables)
+        - [x] Pick one Q2-xB bin and show the z-pT bin comparisons for it (break down in the same way as the point above)
+        - [x] Pick one z-pT bin and show the phi_t distributions for it
+    - [x] Show 1D Acceptance Matrix (Show the 2D histograms for a 1D variable)
+        - [x] Show for at least one variable if not all 5
+        - [x] Potentially try to show the Multi-dimensional matrixes if space allows
+            * Start with 2D bins before moving to the 4D/5D bins
+            * If space does not allow for this, mention this aspect of the analysis as "Next Step" to be worked on

 ## Potential Ideas
 These ideas may or may not be implemented later (put here as a reminder to think about later)
+- [ ] Add the interactive python code to the GitHub repository
+    * Purpose: so that others can have the more user-friendly version of the code if they are given access to this repository
+        * Would give me a greater reason to share this repository with others
+    * Would likely include:
+        - [ ] Adding the jupyter notebook file (with edits to run using the files available on GitHub)
+        - [ ] Adding additional features to that notebook to keep it concurrent with the available code
+            * May want to consider it the "master" version of the code while the existing verision would be the "working" version were new code and ideas are tested
 - [ ] Add additional kinematic bins to replace bin 0 (i.e., unbinned event)
     * Purpose: Give more information on where the event may be migrating from relative to the existing bins
         * Would give information such as: "Is the unbinned event above/below/to the left/right of the existing binning scheme"